Code Geass Lelouch of the Re;surrection

 Code Geass Lelouch of the Re;surrection (コードギアス 復活のルルーシュ, Kōdo Giasu Fukkatsu no Rurūshu) is a 2019 Japanese animated science fantasy action film based on the Code Geass franchise by Gorō Taniguchi and Ichirō Ōkouchi, who also directed and wrote the film.
-Produced by Sunrise and distributed by Showgate, Lelouch of the Re;surrection takes place in an alternate universe that was first depicted in the three-part compilation film: Initiation, Transgression, and Glorification, which was released between 2017 and 2018, and serves as a direct sequel to the events of the three-part film.
+Produced by Sunrise and distributed by Showgate, Lelouch of the Re;surrection takes place in the continuation of the series that was first depicted in the three-part compilation film: Initiation, Transgression, and Glorification, which was released between 2017 and 2018, and serves as a direct sequel to the events of the three-part film.
 The film stars Jun Fukuyama as the voice of Lelouch Lamperouge, alongside Yukana, Takahiro Sakurai, Ami Koshimizu, Ayumu Murase, Nobunaga Shimazaki, Wataru Takagi and Keiko Toda.
 Lelouch of the Re;surrection was released in Japan on February 9, 2019.

 The film has been licensed by Funimation and it had a limited theatrical release in the United States and Canada on May 5, 2019.
 A sequel four-part film series, Code Geass: Rozé of the Recapture was released in 2024.